Table of Contents

 Any individual who is injured by a vaccine covered by the VICP could file a claim.
 If the victim is a child, parents could file the claim.
 If the vaccine injury cause’s death of an individual, his legal representatives could file the claim.
 The good news is that you don’t have to be a US citizen to file a vaccine injury claim.

 - The claim should be filed in the United States Court of Federal Claims with the Secretary of the US Department of Health and Human Services as the Respondent.

-- Compensation if granted, would be provided by U.S. Department of Health and Human Services.
+- If granted, the U.S. Department of Health and Human Services would provide compensation.

 To establish any vaccine injury, the symptoms should have been presented in the victim within a time period after the vaccination.
-For instance, if a child develops intussusception between 1-21 days after receiving the rotavirus vaccine, it is considered as a vaccine injury.
-For it to be vaccine-related, any other cause for the condition should be eliminated.
+For instance, if a child develops intussusception between 1-21 days after receiving the rotavirus vaccine, it is considered a vaccine injury.
+Any other cause for the condition should be eliminated for it to be vaccine-related.

 As per the US Department of Health and Human Services, the effect of the vaccination injury should have

 - Lasted for more than six months after the vaccination or

 - Caused a hospital stay and surgery; or

 - Resulting in the death of the individual.

 It should be noted that the claim must be filed within three years of the first symptoms of the vaccine injury.

 What are the damages covered in a VICP claim?